-During normal incoming CO calls, Caller ID name and number can be display simultaneously in the display of each keyset.
-When receiving a transferred CO call, each display keyset user can decide if he/she wants to see the Caller ID name or Caller ID number in the display.
-Regardless of which one is selected to be seen first, the NND key is pressed to view the other piece of CID information.
+Each display keyset user can decide if he/she wants to see the Caller ID name, Caller ID number, DID number, or a mix of CID and DID information in the display.
+Regardless of which information is selected to be seen, the NND key is pressed to view the CID information.